alirezaJvh/rick-morty-front/README.md

 ## Tips & Tricks

-- If it's taking you more than 3-4 hours to complete this challenge, you're probably overcomplicating something.
-Keep it simple, clean and smart.
+- If it's taking you more than 4-5 hours to complete this challenge, check if you're not overcomplicating something.
+Try to keep it simple, clean and smart.

 - Feel free to choose which DBMS to use (SQLite, a text file, MySQL, PostgreSQL, MongoDB, CouchDB...), just keep it simple to setup and initialize, and add instructions on how to do it to the README file.